joudaon/grafana-prometheus-thanos-stack/README.md

 This project demonstrates how to **centralize metrics from multiple Kubernetes clusters** using Prometheus' `remote_write` feature in combination with **Thanos**, enabling scalable, long-term storage and unified querying.

+> ⚠️ **Note**: While the architecture diagram below depicts a multi-cluster setup, for the sake of simplicity and ease of local testing, **this lab deploys everything within a single Kind cluster** — including Prometheus and the entire Thanos stack.

 ## 🧠 What is `remote_write`?

 `remote_write` is a Prometheus feature that allows you to **forward metrics in real-time** to an external endpoint that supports the remote write API — such as **Thanos Receiver**.